Marilyn Adlington | Interim Director

 operations @ cafka.org

 sophia bartholomew (they/them) is a queer person and interdisciplinary artist, descended from Norwegian immigrants on Treaty 3 territory and English and Irish settlers.
-Working outwards from the ruins and runes of their own cultural inheritance, their practice spans drawing, writing, sculpture- and installation-making, collaboration, and small, daily negotiations with found and salvaged materials.
-They have attended residencies with the Khyber Centre for the Arts in Halifax, Platform Centre in Winnipeg, and arte no es fácil in Havana, Cuba.
+Working outwards from the ruins and runes of their own cultural inheritance, their practice spans drawing, writing, sculpture- and installation-making, collaboration, and small, daily negotiations with found materials and household waste.
+They have attended residencies with the Khyber Centre for the Arts in Halifax, Plug In ICA in Winnipeg, and arte no es fácil in Havana, Cuba.
 Their writing has been published by cmagazine, Artforum, BlackFlash, Public Parking, and Peripheral Review.
-Recent group exhibitions include ‘grass taps’ at the plumb, ‘Loose Parts’ at the Robert McLaughlin Gallery, and ‘All Flourishing Is Mutual’ with Images Festival.
-They received their BFA from UBC in 2012 and their MFA from the University of Guelph in 2022.
-Between 2012 and 2015 they co-directed Connexion artist-run centre in Fredericton, NB.
+They received their BFA from UBC in 2012 and their MFA from the University of Guelph in 2022, and between 2012 and 2015 they co-directed Connexion artist-run centre in Fredericton.

 Julie Hall | Development + Outreach Coordinator

 outreach @ cafka.org